ArtifexSoftware/MuPDF.NET/docs/annot.rst

       * `style` -- 1-byte border style: **"S"** (Solid) = solid line surrounding the annotation, **"D"** (Dashed) = dashed line surrounding the annotation, the dash pattern is specified by the *dashes* entry, **"B"** (Beveled) = a simulated embossed rectangle that appears to be raised above the surface of the page, **"I"** (Inset) = a simulated engraved rectangle that appears to be recessed below the surface of the page, **"U"** (Underline) = a single line along the bottom of the annotation rectangle.

       * `clouds` -- an integer indicating a "cloudy" border, where `n` is an integer `-1 <= n <= 2`.
-A value `n = 0` indicates a straight line (no clouds), 1 means small and 2 means large semi-circles, mimicking the cloudy appearance.
+A value `n: 0` indicates a straight line (no clouds), 1 means small and 2 means large semi-circles, mimicking the cloudy appearance.
 If -1, then no specification is present.

       :rtype: dict